Lexington Avenue–63rd Street station: Service history

-Station sign describing the out-of-system transfer to Lexington Avenue–59th Street station.
+Old station sign describing the out-of-system transfer to Lexington Avenue–59th Street station.

 This station opened on October 29, 1989, along with the entire IND 63rd Street Line.
 The train served the station on weekdays and the train stopped there on weekends and late nights; both services used the Sixth Avenue Line.
 For the first couple of months after the station opened, the JFK Express to Kennedy Airport also served the station until it was discontinued on April 15, 1990.
 The tunnel had gained notoriety as the "tunnel to nowhere" both during its planning and after its opening, with 21st Street being the line's only stop in Queens.

 On July 22, 2001, concurrent with the closure of the IND Sixth Avenue Line tracks of the Manhattan Bridge, B and Q train service to this station ceased and was replaced with a full-time shuttle.
 At this time, the northern tracks of the bridge were closed to allow for bridge repairs to take place.
 The southern BMT Broadway Line tracks were reopened allowing for half of the tracks on the bridge to remain open.
-On December 16, 2001, the 63rd Street Connector, which was built to connect the IND 63rd Street Line and the IND Queens Boulevard Line officially opened.
-Since then, the F train has been rerouted to serve this station at all times.
-When this happened, a free MetroCard out-of-system transfer to the Lexington Avenue–59th Street station was added.
+On December 16, 2001, the 63rd Street Connector, which was built to connect the IND 63rd Street Line and the IND Queens Boulevard Line officially opened; with this opening, the F train was rerouted to serve this station at all times.
+When this happened, a free MetroCard (since superseded by OMNY) out-of-system transfer to the Lexington Avenue–59th Street station was added.
 This was to provide a transfer to the IRT Lexington Avenue Line for F train customers as such a connection had been provided at the Lexington Avenue–53rd Street station along the previous routing of the F train.

 The MTA's plans for Second Avenue Subway service extended the Q train (and selected rush-hour N train short turn trips), running via the BMT Broadway Line, along the BMT 63rd Street Line to serve this station, beyond which the trains turn north and run along the Second Avenue Line to 96th Street.
 This new service pattern was put into effect on January 1, 2017.

 From August 28, 2023, to April 1, 2024, F trains were rerouted via the 53rd Street Tunnel between Queens and Manhattan due to track replacement and other repairs in the 63rd Street Tunnel, and an F shuttle train ran between Lexington Avenue-63rd Street and 21st Street–Queensbridge at all times except late nights, stopping at Roosevelt Island.
-On December 8, 2025, the M train serving the station on weekdays during the day, running via the 63rd Street Tunnel.
-The F train running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.
+On December 8, 2025, the M train began serving the station on weekdays during the day, running via the 63rd Street Tunnel.
+The F train began running via the 53rd Street Tunnel during the day, operating via the 63rd Street Tunnel during weekends and nights.